germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 tags: Elixir, OTP
 ---

+Let's start by briefly answering the question,

+## What are Elixir Supervisors?

-A supervisor is an elixir process whose sole purpose is to watch other processes linked to it, trap exits, watch for incoming messages that a process has failed, and respond appropriately.
+An elixir supervisor is a process whose sole purpose is to watch other processes linked to it (children), trap exits, watch for incoming messages that a process has failed, and respond appropriately.
 For example, when a linked process crashes, the supervisor can restart the crashed process, or it can kill and restart entire sections of our application.
 This is an extremely powerful way to handle errors in Elixir.
 It allows us to determine how much (or how little) we want errors to propagate across processes.

-With that knowledge in hand, we could roll up our own supervisors.
-All we would have to do is create processes that start children processes, link to them, trap exits, and respond to error messages.
-But it is far better to use OTP!
+(If none of that makes sense, take a quick look at the [introduction to concurrency][intro-to-concurrency] blog post I wrote a little while ago.)

-OTP gives us the following for free,
+Though we could create supervisor processes from scratch, Elixir (and Erlang) give us everything we need in OTP!
+With OTP, we get the following for free,

-* It starts and runs the supervisor process.
+* Starting and running the supervisor process.
 * The supervisor process traps exits.
-* From within the supervisor process, child processes are started and linked to the supervisor process.
+* Child processes are started and linked to the supervisor process.
-* If a crash happens, the supervisor process receives an exit signal and performs corrective actions, such as restarting the crashed process.
+* When a crash happens, the supervisor process receives an exit signal and performs corrective actions, such as restarting the crashed process.
 * If a supervisor is terminated, child processes are terminated immediately.